 Cleaning the bathroom is a daunting task most people tend to put off, even though it’s best to do it semi-regularly to avoid intimidating buildup that takes hours to clean later.
-With these easy-to-follow bathroom cleaning hacks, you’ll spend less time scrubbing away and more time enjoying a hot bath
+Make sure to clean behind places you’ll forget like the corner where the hamper stays –we’re sure you’ll find some webs and hair strands waiting to be wiped away.
+Cleaning may also help you organize the hair tools under the sink, too.
+You’re multitasking now; go, you!
+With these easy-to-follow bathroom cleaning hacks, you’ll spend less time scrubbing away and more time enjoying a hot bath.

 Hard water, aka mineral-rich water, leaves behind residue that clogs your shower head.
 Remove your shower head and let it soak in a container of white vinegar, or tie a bag of white vinegar around the shower head if yours is fixed.
 Rinse off and enjoy.